rufig/spf/docs/intro.en.md

 Read full description and more examples in the library itself.

-Note, SPF utilizes word prefix `S-` and suffix `-ED`.
+Note, SPF kernel adopts the following naming convention for word prefix `S-` and suffix `-ED`.

 `S-` means that the word takes two values denoting a string from the stack (e.g. we have `SFIND` and standard `FIND`, `SLITERAL` and `LITERAL`, and so on).

-`-ED` in the words `CREATED`, `INCLUDED`, `REQUIRED`, `ALIGNED` means that the arguments are taken from the stack, contrary to the original words taking arguments from the input.
+`-ED` in the words `CREATED`, `INCLUDED`, `REQUIRED`, `ALIGNED` means that the arguments are taken from the stack, contrary to the original words taking arguments from the input stream (or global variable as in `ALIGN` and `ALIGNED`).
 Consider equivalent examples `CREATE some` and `S" some" CREATED`.

 ----
 <a id="save"/>